dyerc/craft-flux/docs/get-started/how-flux-works.md

 ### 3. Image is served or transformed

 If this image exists and has already been transformed by Flux, CloudFront will immediately serve it.
 Alternatively, another Lambda function will use [Sharp](https://sharp.pixelplumbing.com/) to convert and process the image.
 The original image will be fetched from your Craft site, or from S3 if your site uses an S3 filesystem already.

+Flux aims to support exactly the same [transform options](https://craftcms.com/docs/4.x/image-transforms.html) as Craft does itself.
+This includes `crop`, `fit` and `stretch` modes, as well as focal points, quality and format.